bugtags/Bugtags-Android/README.md

 [Bugtags] for Android, reports bugs and their diagnosis information in one step, captures crashes automatically.
 Improve your apps anywhere, anytime.

 [Create a free account](http://bugtags.com/) and invite your team to improve your apps.
-> If you are using Eclipse for Android development, visit [SDK for Eclipse] to download SDK
+> If you are using Eclipse for Android development, visit [SDK for Eclipse] to download SDK.

+> Notice: You need a invitation code to join our system, just send me a email via <a href="mailto:he.changbin@bugtags.com">my work mail</a>.

+> We are going to support English language in September.

 # Features
 1. Take snapshot of bug, add tags to describe the bug.